MkinG2k0/vite-plugin-react-find/packages/vite-plugin-react-find/README.md

 ## 📖 Introduction
-This website plugin allows users to navigate to the local IDE code directly from the React browser component with the "Controleft" key pressed (by default) and a mouse click, which is similar to Chrome inspector, but more advanced.
+This website plugin allows users to navigate to the local IDE code directly from the React browser component with the "AltLeft" key pressed (by default) and a mouse click, which is similar to Chrome inspector, but more advanced.

 ![](./docs/react-plugin-find.gif)